-- Relative Category performance score: 29 Within-category ranks are calculated for all product categories in which two or more companies are active.
+- Relative Category performance score: Within-category ranks are calculated for all product categories in which two or more companies are active.
 Next, a performance percentage is calculated from the inverted rank (e.g. first out of 10: inverted rank 10/10 = 100% performance score; tenth out of 10: inverted rank 1/10 = 10% performance score).
-An exception is made for categories in which only two companies compete: 75% and 25% performance scores are allocated for companies ranking first and second, respectively, to prevent extreme scores.
+An exception is made for healthy product categories with a mean HSR of 3.5 or higher; performance scores between 80-100% are assigned based on the ranking to ensure companies are credited for selling healthy products.
+Another exception is made for categories in which only two companies compete: 75% and 25% performance scores are allocated for companies ranking first and second, respectively, to prevent extreme scores.
 As the final step, the sales-weighted company mean across all product categories in which the company competes with peers is calculated.
-The score on a scale of 0-100% is converted into a score out of 10. - Change in HSR score: 30 This score quantifies the rate of change in portfolio healthiness, based on the difference in the companies' overall sales-weighted mean HSR score in 2020 compared to 2018.
-This applies only to companies assessed in both Indexes and takes into account only those countries that are included in both assessments.
-Companies are also excluded from this scored element if overlapping countries account for less than 5% of their estimated retail sales in 2019.
+The score on a scale of 0-100% is converted into a score out of 10. - Change in HSR score: This score quantifies the rate of change in portfolio healthiness, based on the difference in the companies' overall sales-weighted mean HSR score in 2020 compared to 2018.
+This applies only to companies assessed in both Indexes and takes into account only those countries that are included in both.
 For every 0.1 increase in the overall sales-weighted mean HSR for 2020 over the 2018 HSR, a score of 20% is credited, leading to a maximum performance of 100% if the company achieves an increase of 0.5 HSR or more.
-The score on a scale of 0-100% is converted into a score out of ten. - The Product Profile score is simply the equally weighted mean of the three scored elements, yielding a score that ranges between 0 and 10.
+For companies with an overall sales-weighted mean HSR in the 2021 Index of 3.5-3.99 (i.e. those with very healthy product portfolios) a score of 80% is awarded as a baseline, and any increase of 0.1 HSR or more results in a 100% credit to them.
+This approach also prevents ceiling effects.29 Similarly, companies with a sales-weighted mean HSR of 4.0 or higher in the 2021 Global Index are awarded with a 100% score.
+The score on a scale of 0-100% is converted into a score out of 10. - The Product Profile score is simply the equally weighted mean of the three scored elements, yielding a score that ranges between 0 and 10.
 If a company is assessed in the Product Profile for the first time, the final score is the equally weighted mean of two scored elements only, the healthiness score (sales-weighted mean HSR) and the relative category score.